VA Disability Rating Calculator

 How VA combined ratings actually work

 VA ratings do not add straight across.
 A 30% rating plus another 30% rating does not make 60%.
-The VA uses the whole-person formula.
-Each new rating applies to the part of you the VA still considers efficient.
+The VA uses Table I, the Combined Ratings Table.
+Each new rating is combined with the current value in severity order.

 Start at 100% efficient.
 A 30% rating leaves 70% efficiency.
 The next 30% rating applies to that remaining 70%, which removes another 21%.
 The raw combined value is 51%.
 The VA rounds that to 50%.